samanthaanwar/IPCC_Dashboard/README.md

 To add another tab in the app, update `app.py`.

+***Note:*** The data in the SYR tab is currently hardcoded into `app.py` because we did not have access to a file in the same format as the others.
+Please update data in `app.py` directly.

 Visualizations were created using interactive graphing library [Plotly](https://plotly.com/python/).
 The web application uses [Streamlit](https://docs.streamlit.io).

 The owner of this Github and the deployed Streamlit app is Samantha Anwar (soa2134@columbia.edu).
 Contact Samantha with any questions or to request push access to this repo